CCCodes/CCCodes/README.md

 * Web stack - Django, as well as JavaScript based stacks!
 Can't choose 🤦

 ### Books I'm reading 📚
-* The Wind-Up Bird Chronicle by Haruki Murakami
+* The Bell Jar by Sylvia Plath
+* Children of Blood and Bone by Tomi Adeyemi